-Since January 1, 2018, we have granted to our employees, officers, directors and other persons who provide services to us options to purchase up to shares of common stock under the 2018 Stock Option Plan and the Amended and Restated 2020 Stock Option Plan, at a weighted average exercise price of \$ per share. of these options were terminated, expired without being exercised or were otherwise forfeited.
-In addition, we granted to certain of our directors and other persons who provided services to us warrants to purchase up to shares of our common stock at \$ per share, which expire on and vested.
+Between January 1, 2019 and August 1, 2022, we granted to our employees, officers, directors and other persons who provide services to us options to purchase up to 5,557,479 shares of common stock under the 2018 Stock Option Plan and the Amended and Restated 2020 Stock Option Plan, at a weighted average exercise price of \$2.47 per share.
+In addition, we issued to certain persons who provided services to us and in conjunction with convertible notes, warrants to purchase up to 1,594,733 shares of our common stock at a weighted average exercise price of \$3.65 per share, which expire at various dates through September 2028 and vested upon issuance.

 No underwriters were involved in the foregoing issuances of securities.
 The issuances of stock options described in this paragraph (c) of Item 15 were issued pursuant to written compensatory plans or arrangements with our employees, directors, consultants and advisors, in reliance on the exemption provided by Rule 701 promulgated under the Securities Act, or pursuant to Section 4(a)(2) under the Securities Act, relative to transactions by an issuer not involving any public offering, to the extent an exemption from such registration was required.
 All recipients either received adequate information about us or had access, through employment or other relationships, to such information.

-Item 16.Exhibits and Financial Statement Schedules.
+Item 16.
+Exhibits and Financial Statement Schedules.